Dachshund Rescue

 Private bookings are available for ancestral healings,energy clearing , energy balancing and tarot readings.
 If you would like to book a private energy session or tarot reading before/after the sound healing session send an email to healing@curanderasheart.com or text (703)531-7046 ( Visit our site for more information on our upcoming ancestral healing ceremonies, trauma release ceremonies, cacao ceremonies, full moon ceremonies, women circles, breathwork sessions and energy clearing ceremonies to bring balance to mind, body and spirit) Stay connected via IG @curanderasheart

 Curanderas Heart is located in the Westover Village in Arlington VA .
-5852 Washington Blvd unit 5 Arlington VA at a walkable neighborhood with food options and street parking.
+5852 Washington Blvd unit 5 Arlington VA at a walkable neighborhood with plenty of food options and street parking.
 Space is limited allowing all of our events to have an intimate vibe.
 Due to limited space pre registration and arriving on time is very important.

 **Energy Exchange: $45**